c-d-smith/cold-brew-coffee/recipes/README.md

     * [White Chocolate Peppermint Bark](https://github.umn.edu/cdsmith/cold-brew-coffee/blob/master/recipes/bones/infusions/WHITE_CHOCOLATE_PEPPERMINT_BARK.md)

 ## Other Information
+The Whole Earth Grocery Co-op is located in River Falls, Wisconsin.
+They specialize in organic and fair trade products.
+They roast their coffee on-site.

 Please don't forget that the recipes are a starting point.
 Don't be afraid to change things and experiment.
 If there's a topic you want to review or learn more about, you can [review the primer](https://github.umn.edu/cdsmith/cold-brew-coffee/blob/master/primer/README.md).
 You can also go back to the [main page](https://github.umn.edu/cdsmith/cold-brew-coffee/blob/master/README.md), if you like.